arendu/jekyll-now/_posts/2016-8-26-RL-Notes-Chapter2.md

 4. A tweak on _greedy_ selection is to select a non-best action in some small (\epsilon) portion of plays.
 This is called _$$\epsilon$$-greedy_.

-5. The logical extension is obviously selecting the action using the values of all the actions $$\script{A}$$ at time $$t$$ and applying a _softmax_ over these values.
+5. The logical extension is obviously selecting the action using the values of all the actions $$\mathcal{A}$$ at time $$t$$ and applying a _softmax_ over these values.
 This will result is a nice distribution over the actions.
 It's now perfectly reasonable to select or sample an action from this distribution.
 This is known as _softmax-action selction_.
 \begin{align}
 P(a) = \frac{\exp^{Q_t(a)/\tau}}{\sum_b \exp^{Q_t(b)/\tau}}
 \end{align}